Vulcanized O-Rings & O-Ring Cord

 Do vulcanized O-rings cost less than molded O-rings?

-For large diameters and low quantities, vulcanized rings are usually more economical because there is no mold tooling cost.
-For high-volume production of standard sizes, molded O-rings typically have a lower unit price.
+For large diameters (typically above 300 mm ID) and low quantities (1–50 pieces), vulcanized rings are more economical because there are no mold tooling costs—tooling for large-diameter molds can cost $3,000–$15,000.
+For high-volume production of diameters below 300 mm, molded O-rings have lower unit cost and tighter tolerances.
+The break-even point depends on annual quantity, diameter, and whether dimensional tolerances require molded precision.